St John Ogilvie High School: Renaming

-The school was known as "St Cuthbert's High School" until 1960 when it changed its name to "John Ogilvie High School".
+The school was known as "St Cuthbert's High School", the name of the local parish church, until 1960 when it changed its name to "John Ogilvie High School".

 In March 2015, to celebrate the 400th anniversary of the martyrdom of Saint John Ogilvie, the school under the leadership of head teacher Edward Morrison officially changed its name from "John Ogilvie High School" to "Saint John Ogilve High School."